-The Trustees also regularly review the Child Protection Policy, and while it remains a Charity requirement that all Trustees must satisfactorily complete a basic DBS check prior to appointment, this has subsequently been extended, with two nominated Trustees required to also complete an enhanced DBS check, and to act as the specified direct contacts with children when/if a very occasional requirement for such contact should arise.
-Since these contacts are likely to be minimal, very occasional (no actual contacts have been necessary to date since operations began), and would never be unsupervised, no further action is considered relevant at present.
+The Trustees also regularly review the Child Protection Policy, and while it remains a Charity requirement that all Trustees must satisfactorily complete a basic DBS check prior to appointment, this has subsequently been extended, with two nominated Trustees required to also complete an enhanced DBS check, and to act as the specified direct contacts with children when/if a requirement for such contact should arise.
+Since it is also policy that all direct contacts be avoided (and no actual contacts have taken place in the last 10 years of operation), and would never be unsupervised in any case, no further action is considered relevant at present.